A mentor is not a coach, not a friend and not a therapist.

 In addition, seek the right kind of mentor for the right time period.
 Be honest and open to feedback and remember that it’s a journey of self-improvement not only to broaden your job prospects, a lot of fun, and can be fulfilling.

-Of course, when you do get the intro and then the interview, come back to Mockmate to help prepare the perfect conversation.
+Of course, when you get an interview, come back to Mockmate to help prepare the perfect conversation.